Thailand Landmarks: 30 Famous Landmarks in Thailand to See

 A trip to Erawan National Park is especially recommended if you love nature and hiking.
 There are many hiking trails to follow, and you are sure to spot various wildlife, all while being surrounded by incredible scenery.

 This landmark is one of the most popular temples in Thailand, and visiting it definitely deserves to be on your Thailand bucket list!
 Wat Rong Khun, also known as the White Temple, is a Buddhist temple renowned for its incredible architecture.

-The temple is located in Chiang Rai.
+The temple is located in Chiang Rai and is one of the top things to do when here.
 Construction of the temple began in 1997 and ended in 2008.
 It is the project of Thai artist Chalermchai Kosipipat who funded the construction by selling his paintings.

 The main hall of Wat Rong Khun is entirely white to symbolise purity.
-The exterior of the hall is additionally decorated with mirrors to represent a reflection of one's wisdom.
+The hall's exterior is additionally decorated with mirrors to represent a reflection of one's wisdom.

 Aside from being an architectural masterpiece, the temple also serves as an art exhibition.
 Wat Rong Khun is a very unique and exciting place in Thailand for you to visit.